SnapKit/SnapKit/README.md

 ### 2. snp_remakeConstraints

-`snp_remakeConstraints` is similar to `snp_makeConstraints`, but will first remove all existing constraints installed by Snappy.
+`snp_remakeConstraints` is similar to `snp_makeConstraints`, but will first remove all existing constraints installed by Snap.

 ```swift
 func changeButtonPosition() {